Earthquake Memorial Wall

 A place to reflect and remember

-Designed by Slovenian architect Grega Vezjak (whose design was selected from 330 others in an international architecture competition), the memorial comprises a marble wall inscribed with the names of the 185 victims of the 2011 earthquake and a 7m wide basalt terrace promenade which opens onto the Ōtākaro/Avon Rivers edge.
-The 150m long, 3.6 m high wall also acknowledges the event's first responders and emergency personnel.
+Designed by Slovenian architect Grega Vezjak (whose design was selected from 330 others in an international architecture competition), the memorial comprises a marble wall inscribed with the names of the 185 victims of the 2011 earthquake and a 7m wide basalt terrace promenade which opens onto the Ōtākaro/Avon River's edge.
+The 111m long, 3.6m high wall also acknowledges the event's first responders and emergency personnel.

 Brian Perry Civil had the privilege of building the Memorial Wall on the south bank of the river.
 Their work included:

-- Installation of 70 CFA (Continuous Flight Auger) reinforced piles up to 8m deep and 900mm in diameter.
-The piles hold the wall structure up, while also retaining the existing roadway and footpath
+- Installation of 70 CFA (Continuous Flight Auger) reinforced piles up to 8m deep both 600mm and 900mm in diameter.
+The piles support the wall structure, while also retaining the existing roadway and footpath

 - Installation of sheet piles